palomagr/4.403/README.md

 # 4.403
-Repository for students from 4.043 Advanced Interactions to document the
+Repository for students from 4.043 Advanced Interactions to document their projects.